Here are the latest learning plans for schools in our area

 Watauga County Schools started the 2020-2021 school year with nine weeks of remote learning with a “modified Plan B” aimed to safely phase back into school.

-Starting April 12, 6-12 grade students returned under Plan A, with four days of in-person learning for the first two weeks.
+Starting April 12, 6-12 grade students will return under Plan A, with four days of in-person learning for the first two weeks.
 April 14 and April 21 will be remote learning days.
 After that, the district will be in-person 5 days a week for the rest of the school year.

 Pre-K -1st grade students have 4 days on in-person learning.
 Grades 2-4 moved to Plan A on March.
 8t.